John McGuinness reveals ‘terrifying’ TT moment that made him stop mid-race

-One of the Isle of Man TT’s greatest-ever riders, John McGuinness MBE, has revealed the moment on the Mountain Course that left him so shaken he pulled out of a race mid-way through.
+One of the TT’s greatest-ever riders, John McGuinness MBE, has revealed the moment on the Mountain Course that left him so shaken he pulled out of a race mid-way through.

 With 23 TT victories to his name, McGuinness is the third most successful rider in the event’s history, behind only Joey Dunlop (26 wins) and Michael Dunlop (33).